Icon Design Guidelines

 .icns files.
 For more information, see “Provide High-Resolution Versions of All App Graphics Resources” in High Resolution Guidelines for OS X.

 There are also several third-party tools available for completing this step.
 Note that an

 .icns file is appropriate for app icons and document icons only; it is not an acceptable format to use for other types of icons in your app.
 (To learn more about creating document icons for your app, see “Designing Document Icons.”)

 Toolbar items give users easy access to frequently used commands (to learn more about the concepts behind toolbar design, see “Designing a Toolbar”).
 To represent these commands in a toolbar, you need small, unambiguous icons that users can easily distinguish and remember.

 To accommodate different app styles and usages, OS X provides two styles of toolbar items: toolbar controls and freestanding icons that behave as buttons.
-Do not mix styles of toolbar items—use one or the other in your app.
+Don’t mix styles of toolbar items—use one or the other in your app.
 To learn more about the toolbar controls that can contain icons, see “Window-Frame Controls.”
 To learn more about freestanding icons, see “Icon Button.”